george-hawkins/mini-quad-2023/purchases.md

 But it arrived in 5 days and was well packed (cardboard box and suitable packing material).

+Import duties were CHF54.80 (23.70 of which was DHL's fee for handling import duties).

 Note: the Lumenier QAV-R 2 turned out to include Neoprene Landing Pads so buying them separately was rather redundant.

 Note: it was very non-obvious (to me) how to open the Ethix cable set box without tearing apart - of course, it's easy once you know how - see the 2m 55s mark in Mr. Steele's [video](https://www.youtube.com/watch?v=rAjfHulJmss&t=175s) on the product.
 See note in README for what AWG to use for what job.